matt9527-marist/MyObsidianNotes/Machine Learning/005 Regularization and Hyperparameter Tuning.md

 *L2 (Ridge)* and *L1 (Lasso)* or *Elastic Net*, which is `rho L1 + (1-rho) L2`.
 **3) Tuning the Model**: #Hyperparameter Optimization.
 	- *Cross Validation*: suppose we have a dataset split into training and testing data.
 We will divide the training dataset TR into K folds (fractions) of the same size.
 		- Suppose we need to tune our model.
-We will train the model with all of the TR data, b
+We will train the model with all of the TR data, but we will leave the first fold k=1 out of the training.
+Compute RMSE or MAE (1)
+		-